Neliswa30/17314920_ACMEINC/README.md

 Shopping Cart: Add, remove, and update product quantities in the cart.
 Checkout Process: Complete purchases using a secure checkout system.
 Order History: View past orders and their statuses.

 Technologies Used
 Frontend: Visual Studio MVC
 Backend: Node.js
 Database: SSMSDB

 Installation
 Clone the repository:
 git clone https://github.com/Neliswa30/17314920_ACMEINC.git

+Usage
+Browse products and add them to your cart.
+Proceed to checkout and complete your purchase.

+Contributing
+Contributions are welcome!
+Please create an issue to discuss your ideas or submit a pull request.

+License
+This project is licensed under the MIT License.